AasmundN/rsa-hw-accelerator/README.md

 ## RSA Hardware Accelerator

 Hardware accelerator for RSA encryption and decryption written in VHDL.
+The _docs_ directory contains additional documentation, including high level code for the algorithm as implemented in hardware.

 ### Prerequisites

 This project uses the open source VHDL compiler [GHDL](https://github.com/ghdl/ghdl) for running simulations.
-Use [gtkwace](https://github.com/gtkwave/gtkwave) to view waveform files.
+Use [gtkwave](https://github.com/gtkwave/gtkwave) to view waveform files.
 [YOSYS](https://github.com/YosysHQ/yosys) in combination with [yosys-plugin-ghdl](https://github.com/ghdl/ghdl-yosys-plugin) is used for generating schematics.
 The output _.dot_ files are transformed to _.svg_ using [graphviz](https://gitlab.com/graphviz/graphviz).

 Installation is easy as [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build) comes with prebuilt binaries for all of the mentioned tools, with the exception of _graphviz_ which must be installed separately.